 Raytix money belt offers ample room for all your documents, credit cards, money, and even a smartphone without compromising on its size.
 Even when full, it stays a little noticeable.

 All in all, this money belt is easy to wear and comfortable.
-As a bonus, Raytix money belt comes with a small pen.
-You can check the latest prices here!
+As a bonus, the Raytix money belt comes with a small pen.

 Moko Travel Money Belt

 Moko's fabric is RFID protected, it is ultra-slim, fits very well around the waist, and it's easily tucked inside the pants for the extra security.